 West of Sunset Lane, enter on NW Fifth Street.
 Sitting to the north of Thompson Park, across the dam, is the 300 acre Guymon Game Reserve.
 Driving up to the reserve fence or sitting on one of the park benches, you may be able to view Aoudad sheep, llamas, buffalo, prairie dogs, African Watusi and Longhorn cattle and elk.

 No charge to view.
 No specific hours, road around most of the reserve.
 PHONE: 580-338-5838

 Located at the junctions of Highway 3, 54, 64, and 136.
 5 acre park with ¼ mile walking trail, 2 benches, gazebo, pond with a fountain and water fall, windmill, antique farm equipment, petroleum industry exhibit, Demolay monument, elevated plaza with historical plaques, clock, and American flag display.

 Entrance at NW 15th and Canyon.
 10 acres of park area in the developmental stage.
-Site of the YMCA, walking trail, and soccer field.
+Sits in the back of the YMCA, with a concrete paved walking trail.

 Municipal Swimming Pool

 NE 12th and Crumley Streets.
-4 acres includes 2 teeter-totters, slide, climbing bars, swing set, picnic tables under 40×100 shelter, 1 cooker, 6 tennis courts, a play structures for the handicapped.
+4 acres includes 2 teeter-totters, slide, climbing bars, swing set, picnic tables under 40 x 100 shelter, 1 cooker, 6 tennis courts, a play structures for the handicapped.

 Grider Tot Park